 Misuse of the phrase toxic masculinity came about when the focus was placed on maleness rather than on truly inappropriate behaviors.
 The practical effect of this has been a general form of misandry: a prejudiced, unfair attitude or open hatred of men or all things masculine.
 Rather than criticizing excessive behaviors or encouraging positive ones, some people leap to the assumption that anything “boyish” or “manly” is, by definition, to be mocked or avoided.

 Boys, especially, have suffered from this cultural trend.
 Competitiveness, risk-taking, daring, noisiness, and so forth are not always bad and were once accepted as “boys being boys.”
-Today, however, those traits are often labelled as inappropriate or even “toxic.”
+Today, however, those traits are often labeled as inappropriate or even “toxic.”
 Group settings frequently exacerbate this problem.
 Schools, care centers, recreation programs, and even churches now tend to promote equality of results, communal work, sentimentality, and other more typically feminine expressions.
 Classically feminine behavior is stressed as “good,” while roughhousing, boisterousness, adventurousness, and so forth are punished as misbehavior.

 The result is an environment where girls expressing more typically “girlish” behavior feel empowered and connected, and boys expressing more typically “boyish” behavior feel ashamed or rejected.